-(ado-trastuzumab emtansine) Injection for IV Use
+(ado-trastuzumab emtansine) for Intravenous Infusion

 Do Not Substitute KADCYLA for or with Trastuzumab

-WARNING: HEPATOTOXICITY, CARDIAC TOXICITY, EMBRYO-FETAL TOXICITY
+HEPATOTOXICITY, CARDIAC TOXICITY, EMBRYO-FETAL TOXICITY

 - Embryo-Fetal Toxicity: Exposure to KADCYLA can result in embryo-fetal death or birth defects.
 Advise patients of these risks and the need for effective contraception.
 (WARNINGS AND PRECAUTIONS, Use In Specific Populations)